Elevation Profile of the Everest Base Camp Trek

 Acclimatization and Altitude Sickness

 If you have previously done any sort of high-altitude trek in Nepal, then you understand the risk of altitude sickness that comes along with the adventure.
-As the Everest Base Camp Trek elevation is significant, you will need to be very careful about the acclimatization process so you don’t have to suffer from altitude sickness.
-Although the potential risk of altitude sickness on this trip is mild, just Acute Mountain Sickness (AMS) and not Severe forms like HACE or HAPE, it can be bothersome and affect the experience if you are not mindful of its symptoms and prevention.
+As the Everest Base Camp Trek elevation is significant, you need to be very careful about acclimatization process so you don’t have to suffer from altitude sickness.
+Although the potential risk of altitude sickness on this trip is mild, just Acute Mountain Sickness (AMS) and not Severe forms like HACE or HAPE, it can be bothersome and affect experience if you are not mindful of its symptoms and prevention.

 Importance of Acclimatization Days

-Thus, Ace Vision Trek has set two acclimatizing days in our Everest Base Camp Trek itinerary so our guests will have enough rest periods to adapt to new altitudes and get much-deserved rest.
-We have set theacclimatization days at two strategic destinations, Namche (3,440 meters) and Dingboche (4,410 meters).
-As both of these resting destinations are transition points between different climatic zones in the Himalayas, you will find it much easier to get used to new altitudes in comparison to the itinerary plans that continuously push to higher elevations.
+Thus, Ace Vision Trek has set two acclimatizing days in our Everest Base Camp Trek itinerary so our guests have enough rest periods to adapt to new altitudes and get much-deserved rest.
+We have set acclimatization days at two strategic destinations, Namche (3,440 meters) and Dingboche (4,410 meters).
+As both of these resting destinations are transition points between different climatic zones in the Himalayas, you find it much easier to get used to new altitudes in comparison to itinerary plans that continuously push to higher elevations.

 Altitude Sickness Symptoms and Prevention